 The proposal for the reception desk to be staffed during scheduled appointments for guest check ins and outs is consistent with the City's Policy No. 7.4.5 - Temporary Accommodation.
 In order to assist with addressing concerns raised during consultation, the applicant's updated Management Plan provides a number of security measures and a complaints management procedure, which sets out a clear guide of how disturbances will be prevented in the first instance and responded to should any arise.
 The applicant's proposal to reduce the minimum stay from three nights to two nights is not considered to be appropriate and it is therefore recommended that the minimum stay remain at three nights.
 In order to ensure that the development complies with the minimum car parking requirements it is recommended that the Management Plan is updated to provide each serviced apartment with one dedicated car bay.
-A tracked change version of recommended Condition 4 and 5 is included as Attachment 7.

-It is recommended that Conditions 4 and 5 of the previous approval be amended as recommended.
+Given the above, it is recommended that Conditions 4 and 5 of the previous approval be deleted and replaced as follows: